SaiedAlshahrani/performance-implications/Wikipedia-Corpora-Creation/README.md

 To create a corpus (extract articles) for a Wikipedia edition/language, you should follow these steps:

 1- Download a Wikipedia XML Dump file for your desired language from here: [Wikimedia Downloads](https://dumps.wikimedia.org/backup-index.html).
 You can download the Wikipedia Dump file using `wget` Unix/Linux utility.
-To download the Arabic Wikipedia XML Dump file for the latest backup, use this command in your terminal:
+For example, to download the **Arabic** Wikipedia XML Dump file for the latest backup, use this command in your terminal:

 ```bash
 wget https://dumps.wikimedia.org/arwiki/latest/arwiki-latest-pages-articles.xml.bz2